 Bike for charity

 Ride in the annual Grand Rapids Gran Fondo, which offers four route options (up to 80 miles long) for cyclists of any skill level.
-This year’s Fondo is June 22, 2024 – 100% of proceeds benefit West Michigan Trails.
+Each year, the Fondo raises money for a local charity – this year’s beneficiary is Mary Free Bed Rehabilitation Hospital.
+GR Gran Fondo 2025 is June 21.

 Driving safety for both in a car or on a bike is important.
 Learn the rules of the road with Driving Change.